WildIFEval: Instruction Following in the Wild: Into the Wild: A Data Expedition

 \paragraph{Distribution of constraint types.} In Figure~\ref{fig:constraints}a we present the distribution of constraint types in \name{}.
 The most common constraints are the content constraints \textit{Include/Avoid} and \textit{Focus/Emphasis}; these specify either explicit element(s) that should be included or excluded, or how much prominence should be given to different elements in the content.

-Figure~\ref{fig:constraints}b depicts a tSNE embedding map of \name{} constraints, colored by types.
-A salient and intuitive observation is that content-related constraints such as \textit{Include/Avoid} and \textit{Focus/Emphasis} are spread out across the semantic embedding space; in contrast, form-related constraints like \textit{Length} or \textit{Format and Structure} are organized in more distinct clusters.
+Figure~\ref{fig:constraints}b depicts a tSNE embedding map of \name{} constraints, colored by types.\footnote{Embeddings were computed using NV-Embed-V2~\cite{lee2024nv}.} A salient and intuitive observation is that content-related constraints such as \textit{Include/Avoid} and \textit{Focus/Emphasis} are spread out across the semantic embedding space; in contrast, form-related constraints like \textit{Length} or \textit{Format and Structure} are organized in more distinct clusters.

 \paragraph{Co-occurrence of constraint types.} In Figure~\ref{fig:co-occur-constraints} we analyze the co-occurrence of constraint types in multi-constraint tasks.
 Specifically, we ask whether some combinations of types appear more or less than expected.
 Thus, we compare the number of co-occurrences in practice relative to the overall frequency of each of the co-occurring types, i.e., the pointwise mutual information (PMI)~\cite{church-hanks-1990-word}.